Farhana-Tabassum05/Online_Resume_Builder/README.md

 <img width="1963" height="584" alt="image" src="https://github.com/user-attachments/assets/cfd892cc-2e0b-4128-aeb4-731700264799" />

-##  Project Structure
-Online_Resume_Builder/
-├── index.html
-├── builder.html
-├── css/
-├── js/
-└── assets/

 ##  Purpose
-This project was built to practice frontend development concepts and improve UI/UX design skills.
+This project was built to strengthen my Fullstack development skills.
+It simulates a real-world resume generation tool where users can input personal and professional details and instantly preview a formatted resume.

+The application is fully client-side and designed with simplicity and responsiveness in mind.

-##  Future Enhancements
+##  Future Scope
-- User authentication
-- Save resumes to database
 - More templates
+- Fully customizable templates
-- Export to DOCX
+- Depolyment